ganshyamsharma/Seven-Segment-Driver/README.md

 # BCD to 7 segment code converter
 This code converts a 4 digit (16 bit) BCD number to corresponding 7 segment code.
-The converted code is used to drive 4 seven segment leds sharing common cathodes.
+The converted code is used to drive 4 seven segment leds having shared common cathodes.
 A scanning display controller circuit operating at 1KHz is used to display four digits on the display.
 The anodes are driven using pnp transistors hence active low.
 The code is tested on Digilent Basys-3 board.
 ## I/O Description